 The CRC's dedicated staff is committed to assisting students throughout the career development and job search process.
 Get to know our team by visiting the CRC staff page.

 Some of our more competitive students who are conducting a national job search opt to attend a national career conference.
 Learn about these conferences here.
-The most common events are the National Black MBA and Prospanica career fairs.
-Both organizations are joining forces into one fair in 2017 on September 28 and 29 in Philadelphia, PA
+The most common career fairs are:

 Information about events and workshops are promoted through email during the semester.
 RSVP for events in BizLink.